-2.3 Annual Report
+2.4 Annual Report

 There is no statutory requirement for the Inspectorate to produce an annual report.
-Instead, the outputs are recorded by the publication of its reports and these are published on its website at www.gsinsp.ie. .
+Instead, the outputs are recorded by the publication of its reports and these are published on its website at www.gsinsp.ie.
+The outputs will also be referenced in the annual Compliance Statement referred to below.

-2.4 Financial Statements
+2.5 Financial Statements

-The Inspectorate's budget is channelled through the Department (Vote 24), the Inspectorate spending is reported together with other areas of the Department in the Appropriation Accounts.
+The Inspectorate's budget is channelled through the Department (Vote 24), the Inspectorate spending is reported together with other areas of the Department in the

+Appropriation Accounts.
 In addition, progress towards the completion of inspections and inquiries is tracked by means of this Governance Agreement.

-2.5 Internal Audit
+2.6 Internal Audit